DotsNotForSale/Damien-Hirst-Currency-Tool/README.md

 # Damien-Hirst-Currency-Tool
-Tool to look at the 10,000 tenders of the 'Currency' project by Damien Hirst + More
+Tool to look at data about the 10,000 tenders from the 'Currency' project by Damien Hirst + More